jlesly/coffee_beans/README.md

 # Coffee Beans Web App

-This is a Ruby web application that allows users to keep track of important variabes in the espresso-brewing process.
+This is a Ruby web application that allows users to keep track of important variables in the espresso-brewing process.
 Users can create an account and keep track of brand, name, grind size, dose, yield, and extraction time when brewing espresso.

 <br>